How to FishHow to Catch Fish

 • Stop when the rod tip is just past vertical and watch the loop unroll.

 Mastering these two techniques will yield ample results for most beginners.
-But soon, you’ll catch sight of a trout leaping to the surface to snag a fly from a fisherman or woman unfurling the string twice and start clamoring for new fishing casting tips to add a new technique to your repertoire.
+Soon, you’ll catch sight of a trout leaping to the surface to snag a fly from you while unfurling the string twice.
+You will also start clamoring for new fishing casting tips to add a new technique to your repertoire.